vegania/vegania.fi/english.md

 ---
 layout: page
-title: "In english"
+title: "In English"
 lang: en
 permalink: /english/
-main-menu: "In english"
+main-menu: "In English"
 main-menu-weight: 5
 description: "Vegånia is a new vegan street food festival in the heart of Turku, held for the first time 4th-5th August 2017 in the Old Great Square (Vanha Suurtori)."
 ---